IbPedersen/Docker-WCF-gMSA/README.md

 # Docker-WCF-gMSA
-Test of WCF connectivity using gMSA in Docker, e.g. for AKS
+Test of WCF connectivity using gMSA in Docker, e.g. for AKS.

 ## Test locally on same machine and same account:
 Run without setting identity.